Veterans and service members are at 50% higher risk of suicide than their peers who haven’t served. We’re solely focused on changing that.

 Our headquarters is located in North Carolina’s Research Triangle, but our focus is finding the right teammates to make our goal a reality.
-We’re open to remote work for candidates outside our geographic area, provided you’re located in the Eastern time zone.
+We’re open to remote work for candidates outside our geographic area, provided you are flexible in accommodating various time zone differences.

 Our team is small, but we’re growing aggressively to meet the demand for our services and accomplish our goal of reducing the military suicide rate by 40% by 2030.
 That means empowering 2,400 mothers, fathers, brothers, sisters or battle buddies with a brighter future each year.

 We serve all branches of the military and all generations, regardless of discharge status.
 We’re not government funded, but not a single client will ever see a bill for our services.

 Part of investment in our Wellness Coordinators as the live-saving force of SSS is through best-in-class training and education.
 These measures are imperative to the support and care of our clients, but also serve as growth and development opportunities.